Travis Scott, Morgan Wallen hit Billboard Music Awards stage

 People are also reading…

-Shortly after Wallen’s set, Scott made his first televised performance since a massive crowd surge killed 10 people and injured thousands at his Astroworld Festival in Houston in November last year.
-The rapper performed his single “Mafia” in an icy, polar-themed prerecorded set that was heavily censored.
+Scott made his first televised performance since a massive crowd surge killed 10 people and injured thousands at his Astroworld Festival in Houston in November last year.
+The rapper performed his single “Mafia” in an icy, polar-themed set with heavily censored lyrics.

 Blige said she was in a “dream right now” after she received the honor.
 She spoke about the journey of becoming an icon not being an easy feat during her stellar career.

-“I’ve been on this journey for a long time, one that didn’t always look the way you see me now,” she said.
-“One that is filled with a lot of heartache and pain, but God helped me to channel those experiences and emotions in my music which is where I started in music.”
+“I’ve been on this journey for a long time, one that didn’t always look the way you see me now, one that is filled with a lot of heartache and pain,” she said.
+“But God helped me to channel those experiences and emotions in my music, which is where I started in music.”

+Blige was honored through a video montage with appearances from Queen Latifah, Gabrielle Union and Taraji P. Henson.
+Previous award recipients include Prince, Steve Wonder, Mariah Carey, Neil Diamond, Jennifer Lopez, Garth Brooks, Pink, Celine Dion and Janet Jackson.

+“I was ghetto fabulous and I still am,” said Blige, whose Dr. Dre-produced single “Family Affair” topped the Billboard Hot 100 in 2001 and had four No. 1 albums on the Billboard 200.
+“So ghetto and so fabulous and people were threatened by that.
+Now, everybody wants to be ghetto fabulous.”

 Earlier, Drake was named top artist, male artist, rap artist, rap male artist and rap album for “Certified Lover Boy.”
 The rapper extended his record as the most decorated winner in the history of the awards show with 34 wins.

-Olivia Rodrigo and Kanye West, known as Ye, took home the most awards with six during a non-televised ceremony.
+Olivia Rodrigo and Kanye West, known as Ye, won six awards during a non-televised ceremony.
 Rodrigo was awarded best new artist.

 Ye made his mark in the faith-based categories - again: The rapper won top Christian artist for the first time, but he claimed top gospel artist and gospel song for a third year in a row.
 He also received top gospel album for the second time.

-The Kid LAROI became a first-time winner, taking home five wins for his song “Stay” with Justin Bieber - whose Billboard Music Awards win count rose to 26.
+The Kid LAROI became a first-time winner, taking home awards for his song “Stay” with Justin Bieber - whose Billboard Music Awards win count rose to 26.

 Doja Cat came away with four awards.
 She won top R&B artist and R&B female artist for the second consecutive year, along with top R&B album and female artist.